-These side effects can range from very mild to more troublesome depending on the strength of the dose of radiotherapy, the length of your treatment and the size of the area treated.
+These side effects can range from very mild to more troublesome depending on the strength of the dose of the radiotherapy, the length of your treatment and the size of the area being treated.
 Your consultant or specialist nurse can advise you further on what to expect.

 After a few days of finishing treatment, many women report feeling a significant improvement with the above symptoms and the majority of side effects have settled by six weeks.

 It is important that you drink plenty of fluids and eat as healthily as possible during your treatment.
 If your diarrhoea is not controlled with medicines, let your doctor or nurse know.
 Many patients find that it can help to reduce their intake of fibre as this can impact on the severity of the diarrhoea.
 You may feel sick during treatment.
-If you don’t feel like eating, you can have nutritious high-calorie drinks instead of meals.
+If you don’t feel like eating, you can have nutritious high calorie drinks instead of meals.

 Effects on the bowel or bladder

 After radiotherapy, the bowel or bladder may be permanently affected.
 These changes vary a lot between women and can range from very minor symptoms that are easily manageable to more severe side effects that interfere with quality of life.
 In a recent study we found that around half (46%) of the 325 women we talked to had experienced some form of bowel or bladder changes after their treatment.